LeonisX/space-trader/README.md

 * Bug - when 5 gadget slots - cant install 5 extra hidden bays.
 When decrease to 4 - can.
 * After disabling can fully destroy without encounter ending
 * Morgan's Laser - sell price 0 cr.
+* Ability to ignore encounter by press "x"

 ## Regressions: